Japan Immigration Fees and JESTA 2026: Fee Increase, PR, Renewal and Employer Checklist

 Point 3

-Passport and boarding pass.
-JESTA is planned as a pre-travel authorization system for certain visa-exempt short-term visitors to Japan
+JESTA is expected to work as an online pre-travel authorization system for certain visa-exempt short-term visitors to Japan.

-Procedure Current representative fee Proposed statutory ceiling Practical point
+Procedure Current representative fee Proposed statutory ceiling reported in 2026 Practical point

 Change of Status of Residence Counter application: JPY 6,000